-Major trailheads should include automobile and bicycle parking, trail information (kiosks including maps, user guidelines and regulations, wildlife information, etc.), garbage receptacles and if possible on a location by location basis; restrooms and water fountains.
+Major trailheads should include automobile and bicycle parking, trail information (maps, user guidelines, wildlife information, etc.), garbage receptacles and restrooms.
 Minor trailheads can provide a subset of these amenities.

 Good access to a path system is a key element for its success.
 Trailheads (formalized parking areas) serve the local and regional population arriving to the path system by car, transit, bicycle or other modes.
 Trailheads provide essential access to the shared-use path system and include amenities like parking for vehicles and bicycles, restrooms (at major trailheads) and posted maps.